Atlas 14: Texas – The 100-year Storm is Now the 25-year Storm, Already

 The great challenge is that we as a civilization have never had to deal with this kind of thing before.
 It breaks the standards of statistics that have been used for generations to define weather for engineering design.
 I bring it up in academic circles at the City of Austin, and with our State Climatologist here in Texas, and none of them know what to do.
 A bleeding edge piece of academia on what to do about is Francois et al., Design considerations for riverine floods in a changing climate – A review, Journal of Hydrology, April 2019.
 A copy can be found at ResearchGate, an academic clearinghouse for paywalled papers like this one, though a free account is needed to access.

 The City of Austin did a frequency analysis of the Halloween 2015 flooding in Southeast Austin.
 They calculated this storm of 12 to 13 inches of rain was about a 2,000-year storm.
 The 2013 Halloween floods in Austin, and the May 2015 flood on the Blanco River in Wimberly and San Marcos were similar events.
 The Hurricane Harvey floods east of Austin were the result of greater than 20 inches of rain, which would be a storm much more extreme than the 2,000 year storms in Austin.

-Three other things are important in this discussion of why our climate changing faster than expected and why:
+Three other things are very important in this discussion of why our climate changing faster than expected and why: